 8. Choose flooring to exaggerate space

 Add personality to your hallway using flooring with a geometric design.
-Choose one with a diagonal pattern like this design from Harvey Maria, to trick the eye into seeing a narrow space as wider.
+Choose one with a diagonal pattern to trick the eye into seeing a narrow space as wider.

 Choose the best hallway flooring for your home with our guide.